nusco/narjillos/backlog.md

 * Output germline statistics
   Energy to children, total mass, etc.

++ Stabilize memory consumption
+  Right now the Lab program might run out of memory of a large experiment.

 + Fail with explicit error if running ancestry/history analysis on a file without history